When Birgit Skarstein is not training for cross-country skiing, she is rowing.

 She was named flag bearer for Norway at the opening ceremony of the 2018 Paralympic Winter Games in Pyeongchang. (pyeongchang2018.com, 09 Mar 2018)

 She received the 2016 Tronder Award, which recognises outstanding achievement in Trondelag, Norway. (adressa.no, 06 Jan 2017)

 She has competed in both Para rowing and Para cross-country skiing at international level.
-She began Para cross-country skiing in 2009 at age 20 in Beitostolen, Norway, and says combining both sports has been beneficial for her training programme, motivation and has allowed her to improve as an athlete.
+She began Para cross-country skiing in 2009 at age 20 in Beitostolen, Norway, and says combining both sports has been beneficial for her athleticism.
 "Rowing is my number one priority.
 I train and compete in skiing to become a better rower and find this to be a great combination.
 Changing around sports and movements makes me able to train better, to train more, and to lower the risk of injuries.
-Rowing does make me a better skier as it gives me strength and endurance as well as a competitive mind set.
+Rowing does make me a better skier as it gives me strength and endurance as well as a competitive mindset.
 Skiing gives me the hours and hours I need as base training.
 Changing environments and movements keeps me sharp and hungry, and I can pick up the best parts from both environments." (worldrowing.com, 01 Nov 2019)

 She has served on the finance committee for the Oslo City Council in Norway, and has also served on the Norwegian Advisory Board of Biotechnology. (worldrowing.com, 01 Nov 2019; Athlete, 26 Feb 2018)